Xilinx/mlir-aie/AIEVecDialect.md

 AIE upd

-Xilinx-specific update intrinsic.
+AMD-specific update intrinsic.
 General upd intrinsic updates contiguous lanes of the result vector from a smaller source vector.
 This form of upd intrinsic combines the load of data from memory into a vector register, and then updating the lanes of the result vector using it.